Watching the sun set at Kata Beach in Phuket

 13. Visit Chalong temple

-Phuket has 29 temples but Wat Chlalong is the largest and most visited Buddhist temple in the whole of Phuket.
+Whilst Chiang Mai is known as the 'temple city' in Thailand, Phuket has 29 temples of its own.
+Wat Chlalong is the largest and most visited Buddhist temple in the whole of Phuket.
 Wat Chalong is located inland, between Phuket Town and Kata Beach and to get there, you will need to hire a taxi or tuk-tuk, or if you have your own scooter, you can ride there (parking is free).
 If you are taking a taxi, combine it with a trip to the Big Buddha to save money on two journeys.
 Entrance to Wat Chalong is free, just make sure that you are dressed appropriately with knees and shoulders covered and remember to remove your hat and shoes before stepping inside the temple building.

 14. Take a boat to the famous Maya Bay

 Maya Bay is one of the most well known beaches in Phuket (and one of Thailand’s most famous attractions).
 Maya Bay is a beautiful, secluded cove, which was made famous as the setting of the 1999 film, ‘The Beach’ with Leonardo DiCaprio.
 The Thailand government closed Maya Bay in 2018 as over-tourism had caused environmental damage to the area.
 After a period of ecological recovery, Maya Bay was reopened to visitors in early 2022, but with restrictions.
 If you want to visit the famous Maya Bay, you need to book a tour.
 The boat is not allowed to park directly on the beach, and you are not allowed to swim in the sea, however you can walk along the soft white sand and take photos.